 There are three key ways which you can prevent rust from building up on your shipping container: pre-construction, maintenance and location.

-If you have enough time you could plant trees or other large vegetation around your container home to block much of the rain and weather from hitting the containers.
+You could plant trees or other large vegetation around your container home to block much of the rain and weather from hitting the containers.

-Failing this you can clad the exposed sides of your shipping containers to prevent the Cor-ten steel from being exposed.
+Another option would be to clad the exposed sides of your shipping containers to prevent the Cor-ten steel from being exposed.

 Maintenance Rust Prevention

 We recommend that you notice problem areas early as a way to prevent extensive rust corrosion.
 Regularly walk around your container building to inspect it.

 During this visual inspection, notice whether anything has fallen on your container and damaged the protective coating.
 Look for any standing water.
 The most common place for standing water will be on the roof.
 When inspecting the roof, pay special attention to any dents.
 Unless repaired, dents can collect rain water which will speed up the corrosion process.

 As previously mentioned, areas that have salt laden air, high rainfall, humidity, or persistent fog don’t make ideal locations for shipping container buildings.

 This is not to say that you can’t build in these areas using shipping containers.
 These types of locations require that you you shouldn’t build shipping container homes without applying additional protection to the containers.
 We’ll discuss this more later.